tancredi/flickblaster-game/README.md

 # Sublime Project

-A [Sublime Text](http://www.sublimetext.com/) project is provided in the repository (`flickblaster-game.sublime-project`) toa make it easier to browse through the directories of the project excluding compiled output, dependencies, mobile builds, documentation and superfluos directories or files.
+A [Sublime Text](http://www.sublimetext.com/) project is provided in the repository (`flickblaster-game.sublime-project`).

+The project makes it easier to browse through the directories of the project without being disturbed by compiled output, dependencies, mobile builds, documentation and superfluos directories or files.